SC-Diff: 3D Shape Completion with Latent Diffusion Models: Methodology

-\subsection{Conditioning mechanisms}
+\subsection{Conditioning Mechanisms}

-We propose the use of two conditioning mechanisms, as depicted in \cref{fig:overview}: cross-attention on CLIP features \cite{radford2021_clip} from an object image and spatially consistent feature aggregation from a partial scan's TSDF voxel grid.
+We propose the use of two complementary conditioning mechanisms, as illustrated in \cref{fig:overview}: cross-attention on CLIP features \cite{radford2021_clip} extracted from an object image, and spatially consistent feature aggregation from the TSDF voxel grid of a partial scan.